Law and policy

 |Granting combined approvals||The changes provide the Minister with greater flexibility to grant an approval which combines different types of approvals.
 This change does not affect the rights of the approval holder and reduces the number of individual approvals they need to hold.|

 The change facilitates the issuing of floodplain harvesting access licences, consistent with the Floodplain Harvesting Policy (PDF 164 KB). |

 It enables regulations to be made to prescribe when existing floodplain harvesting activities will give rise to a licence and the terms and conditions of such licences, including their water share component.

 More information will be provided with the publication of these regulations

 Regulations, proclamations and orders under the Water Management Act

-To assist in implementing and defining the provisions of the Water Management Act 2000, regulations and proclamations and orders are also made.
+To assist in implementing and defining the provisions of the Water Management Act 2000, regulations, proclamations and orders are also made.

 Water Act 1912

 The Water Act 1912 came into force at the turn of the last century and represented a different era in water management in NSW.
 This Act is being progressively phased out and replaced by the Water Management Act 2000, but some provisions are still in force.